Recreation (film)

+Plot

 The Tramp is despondent and prepares to drown himself in a park's lake.
 He quickly changes his mind when an attractive girl appears, and proceeds to flirt with her.
 However, her sailor boyfriend discovers this and starts a fight with the Tramp.
 Shortly thereafter two policemen become involved in the fight.
 The film ends with everyone falling into the lake.

-Chaplin was the only actor in Recreation to receive a screen credit.

-The film was only half a reel in length.
-A travel short, The Yosemite, made up the other half of the reel.